haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_s2.md

 # EHCP Validator Guidance: Section 2 - Child Overview

-Your task is to validate a single file, `output_s2.md`, and produce a feedback report.
+Your task is to validate a single file and produce a feedback report.
 You MUST strictly follow the required format for the report and use the validation rules below to identify and categorise issues, paying close attention to the strict word count limits and content requirements for the 'History' and 'Views' sections.

 ---